Back to Insights

 • Datadog: Provides a cloud-based monitoring solution with AI-driven insights.
 New features include enhanced anomaly detection and integration with Kubernetes.
 Official Datadog Documentation

 • New Relic: Known for its robust analytics and machine learning capabilities, offering deep insights into application performance.
+Recent updates have enhanced their analytics and machine learning capabilities, providing more granular data insights and predictive analysis.
 Official New Relic Documentation

 • Dynatrace: Offers AI-driven monitoring with automatic root cause analysis and full-stack observability.
 Official Dynatrace Documentation